IverMartinson/RasterIver/readme.md

 - [ ] actually acurate FPS cap
 - [ ] make a function to return a pointer to the last SDL_event (or copy it doesnt really matter)
 - [ ] make an option for multiple cameras, or defining a camera.
 I want to be able to write it to a "texture" in menory and have objects use it as their texture
+- [ ] add materials/shaders that define unlit, lit, textures, and whatever else.
+Maybe have shader kernels?
+I have no idea how you would implement that but it sounds cool